pryoritymusic/webpagetest-blog/src/posts/may-webpagetest-round-up.md

 ## Exposing the Accessibility Tree With Custom Metrics

-We can now capture the Chromium Accessibility Tree with a custom metric (`$WPT_ACCESSIBILITY_TREE`), making it possibly to analyze and opening the door for us to provide some interesting accessibility checks in the future.
+We can now capture the Chromium Accessibility Tree with a custom metric (`$WPT_ACCESSIBILITY_TREE`), making it possible to analyze and opening the door for us to provide some interesting accessibility checks in the future.
 [Learn more in the documentation](https://docs.webpagetest.org/custom-metrics/#accessing-requests-data-(chrome-only)) about how to collect the tree and definitely let us know if you've got anything you're excited to do with it.

 ## WebPageTest for Slack

 Thanks to the work of [Abdul Suhail](https://twitter.com/abdul_suhaill), we now have a Slack bot for WebPageTest!

 The bot uses the [WebPageTest API](https://product.webpagetest.org/api) to enable you to trigger WebPageTest tests from within Slack, and get the results automatically posted back to the appropriate Slack channel.
-As more companies use Slack as a hub for alerting and debugging, bringing WebPageTest results into that process makes it easier for teams to quickly diagnose problems.
+As more companies use Slack as a hub for alerting and debugging, bringing WebPageTest results into that process makes it easier for teams to diagnose problems quickly.

 ![A screenshot from showing WebPageTest results being posted in Slack by the WebPageTest bot.](https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1623258076/may-roundup-slack.png)